Sandra James: 1980: representing Zimbabwe

 In 1980, James took part in athletics, swimming, lawn bowls and table tennis.

 In athletics, she swept up three silver medals, in the discus, shot put and club throw events (1A category).
 She achieved a throw of 13.72m in the club, behind Josefina Cornejo's world record result of 18.05m for Mexico.
 In the discus, her result of 7.26m again placed her second behind Cornejo (8.42m), while in the shot put, her throw of 2.72m won her a third silver, behind Cornejo's Paralympic record throw of 2.94m.

-In lawn bowls, she took part in the pairs' event in the 1A-1B category, with team mate Eileen Robertson.
+In lawn bowls, she took part in the pairs' event in the 1A-1B category, with teammate Eileen Robertson.
 The event consisted in a single encounter, against M. McLellan and Jane Blackburn of Great Britain.
 The British pair won the match, leaving the Zimbabweans with a silver medal.

 In swimming, James competed in the same events as eight years previously.
 In the backstroke, she came fourth and last by far, her time of 1:43.46 well behind third-placed Eugenia Garcia of Argentina (56.76s), while Donaldson of the USA set a world record in 35.09s.
 In the freestyle, she likewise finished fourth and last, in 1:10.69.
 In the breaststroke, however, she was one of only two competitors.
 Completing the event in 1:10.75, behind Garcia (1:00.82), she took silver.

 In table tennis, James and Robertson were one of three pairs competing in the 1B category.
 They were defeated 0–3 by Norwegian team Marit Lysen and A. Klausen in the semi-finals.
 In the other semi-final, Mexico were non-starters against Ireland, resulting in a walkover.
 Norway defeated Ireland in the final, for gold; no bronze medal was awarded.
 James fared better in the singles, where she was one of three competitors in the 1A category.
 She lost 1–2 to J. Toomey of Ireland, but defeated Mexico's Josefina Cornejo 2–0, and won silver.

 This was James' last participation in the Paralympic Games.